wlads/reefpoints/source/posts/2014-10-24-kss-your-styleguide.md

 The strength of KSS – automation – is also the source of its weakness – mutable elements.
 If the styleguide can be updated automatically, it can also be sabotaged accidentally.
 The styleguide must be QA'ed alongside the site to ensure that it conforms to the design comps and that it accurately illustrates elements as they appear in the actual site pages.
 Developers must take care to pay attention to styleguide-only rules and markup.

-You could generate a static styeguide in your comping tool of choice as a definitive reference against which to check the living styleguide.
+You could generate a static styleguide in your comping tool of choice as a definitive reference against which to check the living styleguide.
 But then you're just creating more documents that must be updated.
 You haven't solved the original problem.

 Implementing KSS requires additional UX Development and Design resources (additional QA, more templates, styleguide-only styles, controllers, etc.), but may save resources spent creating and updating a static styleguide.